w3c/wai-website/pages/about/groups/task-forces/low-vision-a11y-tf/work-statement.md

 {% include_cached toc.html type="end" %}
 {:/}

 This Work Statement was approved in 2015.
-Updated information is available from the [Low Vision Accessibility Task Force home page](https://www.w3.org/WAI/GL/low-vision-a11y-tf/) and [wiki page](https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Main_Page).
+Updated information is available from the [Low Vision Accessibility Task Force home page](/about/groups/task-forces/low-vision-a11y-tf/) and [wiki page](https://www.w3.org/WAI/GL/low-vision-a11y-tf/wiki/Main_Page).

 The Low Vision Accessibility Task Force (Low Vision A11Y TF) is a task force of the [Accessibility Guidelines Working Group (AG WG)](/about/groups/agwg/) (formerly also of the [User Agent Accessibility Guidelines Working Group (UAWG)](https://www.w3.org/WAI/UA/) which has closed).
 It assists this Working Group with the work identified below.

 ## Status

 The Low Vision Accessibility Force is now active.
-The [Task Force home page](https://www.w3.org/WAI/GL/task-forces/low-vision-a11y-tf/) contains information about the operation and resources of the group.
+The [Task Force home page](/about/groups/task-forces/low-vision-a11y-tf/) contains information about the operation and resources of the group.

-This Work Statement was updated 27 January 2017 to change the name of the sponsoring Working Group to "Accessibility Guidelines", and previously was updated to clarify that it is now a task force just of the AG WG because the UAWG closed, and to update a liasion from the PFWG, which has closed, to the APA WG.
+This Work Statement was updated 27 January 2017 to change the name of the sponsoring Working Group to "Accessibility Guidelines", and previously was updated to clarify that it is now a task force just of the AG WG because the UAWG closed, and to update a liaison from the PFWG, which has closed, to the APA WG.

 ## Objective